sscollis/lns3d/test/mse-recep/README.md

 namelist input file `complex.nml`.

-Also note that the `lpost3d.sh` script outputs the imaginary component of the solution in the PLOT3D file by executing `lpost3d -i -ij` with the `-i` option.
+Also note that the `lpost3d.sh` script outputs the imaginary component of the solution in the PLOT3D file by executing `lpost3d.sh -i -ij` with the `-i` option.
 The `-ij` option makes sure that all I/O uses IJ ordering (not the old JI ordering used on Crays).
-If you want to output the real-part solution or a real solution remove the `-i` option or use the `-t` option to output the solution at a particular time.
-To see all the options that `lpost3d` supports run using `lpost3d -h`.
+If you want to output the real-part solution or a real solution remove the `-i` option (use '-r' in lpost3d.sh) or use the `-t` option to output the solution at a particular time.
+To see all the options that `lpost3d.sh` supports run using `lpost3d.sh -h`.

 Note that the imaginary component (shown below) matches the time-domain solution (above) quite closely indicating that they coorespond to solutons